PCI Strategies for STEMI and Multivessel CAD

 - Finally, there may be increased risk for acute and subacute stent thrombosis in a prothrombotic and proinflammatory state.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease

 Keywords: Acute Coronary Syndrome, Coronary Artery Disease, Catecholamines, Constriction, Pathologic, Coronary Artery Bypass, Myocardial Infarction, Myocardial Ischemia, Myocardium, Percutaneous Coronary Intervention, Primary Prevention, Radiation, Risk Assessment, Stents, Stroke Volume, Thrombosis, Vasoconstriction